Emarioo/BetterThanBatch/README.md

 importantly proper testing.

 ## Features
-- Variables, functions, namespaces, structs, enums.
-- If, for, while, break, continue, return, defer, using...
+- #import to divide your code into multiple files
+- #include to tokenize a file and transfer the tokens into another file.
+- Polymorphism in structs, functions and methods (there are some bugs in advances scenarios)
+- Function and operator overloading
+- x64 code generator (object files)
+- Linking with C/C++ functions from libraries and object files (symbols and relocations)
 - #define, #multidefine and #undef (macros/defines are recursive)
 - #ifdef (exactly like C)
 - #unwrap (for macros)
 - Concatenation with ## in macros.
-- #import to divide your code into multiple files
-- #include to tokenize a file and transfer the tokens into another file.
-- Polymorphism in structs, functions and methods (there are some bugs in advances scenarios)
-- Function overloading (works less well with polymorphism)
+- Variables, functions, namespaces, structs, enums.
+- If, for, while, break, continue, return, defer, using.

 ## On the way
-- Usage of C++ functions within a script
-- Calling executables like gcc.exe
-- Operator overloading
+- Shell-like way of calling executables.
 - Thorough documentation.
+- Constant evaluation and compile time execution

 ## The processs
 The name of each step may not accurately represent what's